 - Test CO alarms at least once a month; replace them according

 - If the CO alarm sounds, immediately move to a fresh air location outdoors or by an open window or door.
-Make sure everyone inside the home is accounted for.
+Account for everyone inside the home.
 Call for help from a fresh air location and stay there until emergency personnel declare that it is safe to reenter the home.

 - If you need to warm a vehicle, remove it from the garage immediately after starting it.
 Do not run a vehicle or other fueled engine or motor indoors, even if garage doors are open.
 Make sure the exhaust pipe of a running vehicle is not covered with snow.